 The theory that fuels this commerce strategy is Pareto’s 80/20 rule of marketing.
 This rule alleges that 20% of your products are most likely driving 80% of your sales, and so these top 20% of your products will most likely speak to (and drive brand affinity for) new customers.

 Using your highest customer reviews as a basis for product recommendations will make the product come alive in the mind of your customer and also answer key questions or concerns they might have about the product.

-Researchers at Boston University conducted a study that examined how reviews impact purchase decisions, and found that reviews that give a detailed account of the product’s quality and usage contribute significantly to higher sales and lower returns.
+Researchers at Boston University conducted a study that examined how reviews impact purchase decisions and found that reviews that give a detailed account of the product’s quality and usage contribute significantly to higher sales and lower returns.

 The best part?
-These reviews can be used across the commerce experience to help nudge customers towards conversion.
+These reviews can be used across the commerce experience to help nudge customers toward conversion.
 Just a few examples include: